United States Department of State

 Any Foreign Service Specialist hired after October 1, 2013, who demonstrates FSI-tested Arabic language ability, will receive a one-time recruitment bonus

-Initial Salary: Newly-hired Facility Managers are assigned at the FP-04 level.
+Initial Salary: Newly-hired Foreign Service Facility Managers are assigned at the FP-04 level.
 The specific step (or salary) within that level will be determined at the time a firm offer of employment is made.
 Current Federal Civil Service employees (or former employees) will also be assigned at the FP-04 level.
 Specific step (or salary) within the FP-04 level will be set at the nearest possible salary rate of the current (or previous) grade.

-Assignment opportunities for Facility Managers range from grade FP-04 entry level positions up to Senior Foreign Service.
+Assignment opportunities for Foreign Service Facility Managers range from grade FP-04 entry level positions up to Senior Foreign Service.
 For upward mobility, the FSFM must be prepared to serve at hardship posts at some time during their career.
 Assignment to larger posts with larger physical plants and staff would be expected in a normal career progression.
 Due to the limited number of yearly promotion opportunities, promotion panels select promotees based on published criteria and quality of performance.
 Performance is evaluated annually, in writing, by the supervisor.

 In general, persons with satisfactory performance ratings receive a within-grade salary increase annually through step 10, and biennially through step 14 if they have not received an equivalent increase during that period.

-Foreign Service Specialist Career Candidates career candidates are considered for tenure (career status) after they have completed a minimum of two years in the Foreign Service.
+Foreign Service Specialist career candidates are considered for tenure (career status) after they have completed a minimum of two years in the Foreign Service.
 A Tenuring Board determines suitability based on a number of factors.
 If tenure is not granted during the first review, a second review will be made one year later.
 Failure to achieve tenure in the prescribed time frame of four years is grounds for separation.

 Upon entry into the Foreign Service and after completion of orientation and familiarization training, a Facility Manager will be assigned to two overseas entry level tours (two years each) as directed by the Department.
 After the initial two tours, assignments will be for periods of two to four years overseas or in the U.S. and will be based on the Department's needs, career development requirements, and personal preferences.